UBC-Thunderbots/elec-production-automation/README.md

 <br>
 ![Screenshot 2023-12-02 131117](https://github.com/UBC-Thunderbots/elec-production-automation/assets/97413336/6305aa45-c928-46c6-ac35-30e50d6e8c2a)

 [8] Once that is all done, you can hit the sketch upload button within Arduino IDE.
 Monitor the terminal, and once you see the ```connecting.......``` message hit the ```BOOT``` button on the ESP32.
-Another option is holding down the button and releasing it once the connecting message is seen.<br>
+Another option is holding down the button and releasing it once the connecting message is seen.
+Sometimes the ESP32 enters boot mode automatically so you don't need to hold the button down!<br>
 <br>
 ![8](https://github.com/UBC-Thunderbots/elec-production-automation/assets/97413336/d2f9acc9-da3d-4b1d-9f1d-22dcb14aecd4) <br>